 The information provided on EL7.AI is for educational and informational purposes only and does not constitute financial advice.

-Google has set a strategic target for 2029 to complete its migration to post-quantum cryptography (PQC) to defend against emerging cyber threats.
+Sign InGoogle has set a strategic target for 2029 to complete its migration to post-quantum cryptography (PQC), a timeline that notably predates the U.S. government's 2035 deadline and the NSA's 2031 target.
 This initiative follows the development of the 'Willow' processor, which stands as one of the most advanced superconducting quantum processors currently available.
-The rapid advancement in quantum computing power poses a significant long-term risk to traditional encryption standards used across the financial and blockchain sectors.
-Consequently, Google is urging other organizations and global institutions to accelerate their own quantum security efforts to stay ahead of potential vulnerabilities.
+The rapid advancement in quantum computing power poses a significant long-term risk to traditional encryption standards, with Bitcoin (BTC) specifically identified as a financial asset particularly vulnerable to this technological shift.
+Consequently, Google is urging other global institutions to accelerate their own quantum security efforts to stay ahead of potential vulnerabilities.
 This proactive defensive strategy aims to protect sensitive data from the future capability of quantum computers to break current cryptographic protocols.
-The move highlights the growing intersection between advanced computing and the long-term security of digital assets.
+The move highlights the growing intersection between advanced computing and the long-term security of digital assets and financial systems.